Privacy & Cookies Policy

 b) The treatment is carried out by automated means.

-Automated decision-making process related to natural persons, including the proceedings
+Automated decision-making process related to natural persons, including the profiling

 a) is necessary for the conclusion or execution of a contract between the interested party and a data controller;